How long will I wait between my citizenship test and the ceremony?

 If you do not pass the exam the first time, you can write it again.
 If you pass the second time, we will either give you the date or mail you a letter, just like we would have if you have passed the first exam.

-If you are asked to attend a hearing with a citizenship officer or a citizenship judge, we will send you a letter after the hearing.
+If your application is considered non-routine and you are asked to attend a hearing with a citizenship officer or a citizenship judge, we will send you a letter after the hearing.
 This letter will tell you if the officer or the judge has decided to grant you citizenship and, if so, the date of your ceremony.

 Answers others found useful